ng-geeks/portlet.io/dynamic-table/README.md

 # dynamic-table
-A dynamic table that is highly-customizable
+A table directive that is highly-customizable